pedromedeiros1008/pedromedeiros1008/README.md

 <img src="./computer.gif" width="100%"/>

 ## Who am I?
-I’m a front end developer student, I’ve been really focused on my studies to be a great web developer.
+I’m a front end developer student, who is also passionateabout UI Design, I’ve been really focused on my studies to be a great web developer.
 I’m working on some projects which I’m using html, css, and javascript.
 I’m also working on my personal portfolio, I think it’s going to be available pretty soon!
 <br>
 - I'm currently learning JavaScript <br>
 - I've been imporving my HTML and CSS skills <br>